LandofKatte/Data-Analytics-Portfolio/AirBnB/Readme.md

 - ## Learned/Issues & Problems:
   Some of the metrics used in the CSV files are unknown i.e. price- is it in U.S. dollars?, is it daily price?\
-  Cognos formatting issues when exporting dashboard into PDF
+  Cognos formatting issues when exporting dashboard into PDF\
+  Limitations with formatting and layouts in Cognos\
+  Learned the visualizations that I am particularly fond of and the desire to keep experimenting